buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 ### Milestones

-The Milestones feature can be used to keep track and discuss the progression of different kinds of content by grouping them together within a milestone.
+The “Milestones” feature can be used to track and discuss the progression of different types of content by summarizing them in a milestone.
 Similar to the previous described features, the Milestone feature offers a calendar-plan view for sorting and scheduling milestones by priority.

 ### Analytics

-The Analytics function is a powerful tool for evaluating data such as habit and journal data as well as profile scores by creating customized charts.
+The Analytics feature is a powerful tool for evaluating data such as habit and journal data as well as profile scores by creating customized charts.
 This feature allows you to add and combine multiple chart series to analyze the correlations between your profile data.
 The following chart series are available by default: